Cat Lake First Nation

 Cat Lake First Nation (Bizhiw-zaaga'igan, ᐱᔕᐤ ᓴᑲᐦᐃᑲᐣ) is an Ojibway First Nation reserve approximately 180 kilometres northwest of Sioux Lookout in northwestern Ontario, Canada, located on the central north shore of Cat Lake.
-As of 2021, their total registered population was 612 people, of which their on-reserve population was 497.
+As of 2021, their total registered population was 651 people.

 Cat Lake is policed by the Nishnawbe-Aski Police Service, an Aboriginal-based service.

 Cat Lake First Nation is currently in a state of emergency due to the presence of dangerous levels of black mould in the homes.
 On March 14, 2019, an agreement worth $12.8 million was agreed to with the federal government to address the crisis.

 History

 The First Nation calls itself Bizhiw-zaaga'iganiwininiwag meaning "Men of Wild-cat Lake" or as Bizhiw-zaaga'iganiing Nitam Anishinaabeg meaning "The First Nation at Wild-cat Lake," where wild-cat refers to the Canada lynx.

-Community of Cat Lake was originally established as a Hudson's Bay Company trading post in 1788, and later belonged to the Osnaburgh Band of Ojibwe.
+The community of Cat Lake was originally established as a Hudson's Bay Company trading post in 1788, and later belonged to the Osnaburgh Band of Ojibwe.
+Then on June 22, 1970, the Cat Lake First Nation reserve was formally established.

 The Cat Lake reserve is within the boundaries of the territory described by the James Bay Treaty of 1905 — Treaty 9.
-The reserve was formally established on June 22, 1970.
-Originally 218 ha and increased to 1771 ha in 2003 under the Government of Canada's Addition to Reserve Policy, the First Nation has reserved itself the Cat Lake 63C Indian Reserve.
-The community of Cat Lake, Ontario is located within this reserve.
-There are approximately 1,100 people living here.
+The reserve was originally 218 ha and increased to 1771 ha in 2003 under the Government of Canada's Addition to Reserve Policy.
+The First Nation has reserved itself the Cat Lake 63C Indian Reserve, in which the community of Cat Lake, Ontario is located.

 The community maintains strong ties with Mishkeegogamang First Nation.